Hullo and welcome.

-Samples of my freelance work, representing 29 years in film journalism, are posted here.
-Most are film reviews originally printed in the Canberra Times, to which I contributed every week 1997 – 2015 and for which I still freelance.
+Samples of my freelance work, representing 30 years in film journalism, are posted here.
+Most are film reviews that were originally printed in the Canberra Times, to which I contributed regularly from 1997 to 2017.

 I started out as a film critic in 1987 with a column for Australian Society magazine, a national affairs monthly, and was a regular contributor on cinema to the English-language newspaper, the Jakarta Post, when I lived in Indonesia.